 THE BOARD OF DIRECTORS

-The Board of Directors shall be comprised of the President, the First Vice-President, the Vice-President (Administration), the Vice-President (Finance), the Vice-President (Marketing), the Vice-President (Technical), the Vice-President (Competitions), the Vice-President (Operations), and the Vice-President (Regions / EDI).
+The Board of Directors shall be comprised of the President, Treasurer, Secretary General, Vice-President Technical, Vice-President Competitions and four (4) Directors-at-Large.

 QUALIFICATION

-Each Director shall be eighteen (18) or more years of age at the time of their election.
+Each Director shall be eighteen (18) or more years of age at the time of their election, not have been found under the Substitute Decisions Act, 1992 or under the Mental Health Act to be incapable of managing property; not been declared incapable by a court in Canada or in another country; and not have the status of bankrupt.
+The President, Secretary General, Vice-President Technical and Vice-President Competitions must be Black Belt Members.
+The four (4) Directors-at-Large and Treasurer are not required to be Black Belt Members.

-Should a Director cease to be fulfil the requirements of Section 4.2.3 below ("Membership Requirements"), their term of office will end forthwith.
+Should a Director cease to fulfil the requirements of Section 4.2.1 ("Membership Requirements"), their term of office as a Director will end forthwith.

-Membership requirements

-The President and all Vice-Presidents must be Regular Members of the Corporation.
-The Vice- President (Administration), the Vice-President (Marketing) and the Vice-President (Finance) may be Regular Members or Associate Members.

 TERM